 Opal Alvarez, now staying at home to take care of her family, reported that several of Runkin's workers were "sick and tired of walking to and from work like thieves" with thugs protecting them.
 They were inclined to join the union.
-But Runkin had given them an increase during the strike, when they had not walked out with the rest, and they felt duty-bound to stay on the job.
-Opal promised to let me know of any new developments.
+But Runkin had given them an increase during the strike, when they had not walked out with the rest, and they felt duty-bound to stay questions orally; others wrote and sent them up to the chairman.
+The first question, of course, was about the dues.
+They were gratified when they learned that no initiation fee was being charged during that campaign, and that the dues were only 25 or 35 cents a week.
+It was an evening out for these women, who came to know one another for the first time, even though 500 were employed in that shop.